 Deferred deep linking to track post-install behavior

-Custom branded domain (get.fashionapp.com) for trust
+A custom branded domain for trust

-Real-time analytics dashboard for campaign monitoring
+A real-time analytics dashboard for campaign monitoring

-78% of new users successfully deep linked to featured products after install
+The large majority of new users successfully deep linked to featured products after install

 Privacy-First Attribution